 ... that nursing home care (also called "chronic care" or "institutional care") is not the only Medicaid program available for seniors?
 New York State has one of the most ambitious "community" or "at home" Medicaid programs in the country, which is designed to keep seniors out of nursing homes or meet the needs of those who do not qualify for institutional care.
 Let us advise you on the different types of Community Medicaid, and help you determine which program is best for you or your loved one.

 ... that if you are the spouse, child or parent of a veteran, you may be entitled to survivors benefits from the VA?
 Spouses, children and parents may be entitled to benefits derived from a veteran of the Armed Forces (Army, Navy, Air Force, Marines and Coast Guard) who has died, usually from a service-connected death or disability.
 If you feel you may qualify for these benefits, let us help you find out for sure.

 ... that if you own a property jointly with another person, and you no longer wish to be a co-owner with that person, you can't be forced to stay in ownership with them because of the way the deed is titled?
 The law allows you to extricate yourself from a situation involving real estate that no longer serves you.
 Let us advise you on how you can deal with this problem.

 There is a lot of talk "on the street" by people who are not lawyers and not qualified to advise you about your legal rights, obligations and entitlements -- and their "talk" is usually "hot air".
 You will only obtain the proper advice from someone qualified to give it -- a licensed member of the Bar.
 Let us assist you with your legal needs in a way that beats "street talk".
-We have almost 30 years' experience advising clients in our areas of practice and will be happy to assist you with your legal issues, whether they are in New York or Florida.
+We have more than 30 years' experience advising clients in our areas of practice and will be happy to assist you with your legal issues, whether they are in New York or Florida.